 4. Acknowledge Your Share in Causing the Problem

 Most people have a deep need to be right and to save face.
-They can hear information about what they need to change much more easily if it is given in a context where the other person is acknowledging what he or she might have done to contribute to the problem.
+People can hear information about what they need to change much more easily if it is given in a context where the other person is acknowledging their own role in contributing to the problem.

 For example, I often am in a hurry and have many ideas connected together.
-If I have failed to separate instructions and to take the time to let the other person write them down and repeat back to me what he or she needs to do - or to write them down in a clear, specific way myself – then I need to acknowledge my role in the misunderstanding.
+If I have failed to separate instructions and to take the time to let the other person write them down and repeat back to me what they need to do – or if I have failed to write the instructions down in a clear, specific way myself – then I need to acknowledge my role in the misunderstanding.

 5. Keep Your Heart Connection

 When you are important to someone, you have a lot of power and need to use that power wisely.
-This means that, no matter how much someone’s behavior has frustrated or upset you, you need to separate the behavior from your caring and compassion.
+This means that, no matter how much someone’s behavior has frustrated or upset you, it’s important to separate the behavior from your caring and compassion.
 None of us are perfect, and all of us make mistakes of different kinds.